ricardojoserf/ricardojoserf.github.io/_posts/2021-3-15-Adfsbrute.md

 Finding ADFS url:

 ```
-python3 adfsbrute.py -t company.com
+python3 adfsbrute.py -t domain.com
 ```

 ![image](https://raw.githubusercontent.com/ricardojoserf/adfsbrute/main/images/image3.png)

 ## Using Tor

-The best and most tested option is to use Tor to change the IP for every of after some requests
+The best and most tested option is to use Tor to change the IP for every or after some requests you must:

-1 -  you must hash a password:
+1 - Hash a password:

 ```
 tor --hash-password test123